Neutrollized/free-tier-gke/examples/nvidia-nim/README.md

 You'll want to use *g2-standard-4* as it is the cheapest and the GPU it supports are the [NVIDIA L4's](https://cloud.google.com/compute/docs/gpus#l4-gpus).

+> [!NOTE]
-**NOTE**: you will have to take your machine type's memory into consideration when deciding on the type of model to use.
+> You will have to take your machine type's memory into consideration when deciding on the type of model to use.
 The *g2-standard-4* has 16GB of memory so I opted to run the Gemma 3 1B Instruct model.
 If you wanted to run the Meta Llama 3 8B Instruct, then you'd want the *g2-standard-12* machine type or better.

 ### Installing the NVIDIA GPU Operator (optional)